lucasfth/custom-css-learnit/README.md

 # custom-css-learnit

+LearnIT now looks like shit.\
-LearnIT looked like shit.
-I have therefore now started to create custom CSS to fix some of the problems.
+I have therefore now started to create custom CSS to fix some of the visual problems